ryanguill/watney/CONTRIBUTING.md

 ## Code

+> **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 Currently development happens on master, but nothing will be committed to master that isn't ready for production.
 Large features may be developed in branches.
 If it is a major feature you are writing, please consider talking through it in an issue first.

 1. Fork the project